Photos from

 Given

-the right light, hidden
+light, hidden

 wonders may reveal themselves.